cristinaperezpalma/enterprise-network-design-cisco/README.md

-# Enterprise Network Design
+# Enterprise Network Design with Cisco Packet Tracer

 A complete enterprise network infrastructure designed and implemented in **Cisco Packet Tracer**, following enterprise networking best practices.

-The project simulates a multi-site company composed of a Headquarters (HQ) and two remote branches, implementing secure communication, high availability, dynamic routing, VLAN segmentation, and enterprise network services.
+The project simulates a multi-site company composed of a Headquarters (HQ) and two remote branches, implementing secure communication, dynamic routing, network segmentation, high availability, enterprise services, and multiple security mechanisms.

 ---

 ## Project Overview

-This project was developed as part of a Computer Networks course with the objective of designing a scalable, secure and fault-tolerant enterprise network from scratch.
+This project was developed as part of a Computer Networks course with the objective of designing a scalable, secure, and fault-tolerant enterprise network from scratch.

 The infrastructure includes:

 - Headquarters (HQ)
 - Branch Office 1 (IPv4)
 - Branch Office 2 (IPv6)
-- Enterprise server infrastructure
+- Centralized server infrastructure
+- Enterprise security services
 - Public and private web services
+- Dynamic routing (OSPF / OSPFv3)
 - High availability mechanisms
-- Dynamic routing
-- Network segmentation
+- WAN connectivity
 - Internet access simulation

 ---